 Since retiring I kayak most days around the canals and Tallebudgera Creek picking up rubbish I find that’s either floating or washed up on the sand.
-The rubbish is mostly plastics – food wrappers, bottle tops, straws, balls, and rope.
+The rubbish is mostly plastics – food wrappers, bottle tops, straws, balls, rope, styrofoam.
 You name it, it’s in the water and I’m astounded by how much I collect.
-The beauty of maintaining a clean environment for marine life is paramount and I do what I can piece by piece.
+Maintaining a clean environment for marine life is paramount and I’m just one person trying to make a difference, piece by piece.

 If you look at what I find on a daily basis, I’m sure you would be shocked, tons and tons of rubbish.
 So while I can, I’ll keep up my kayak litter patrols.
 It’s doing a good thing on two fronts: for my health and the environment.